archishmagoli/QuakeCaster/README.md

 ## Main Features
 - Ability to customize motor speed and direction of rotation.
 - Live updation of force vs. time graph, based on values sent from the Vernier force sensor.
-  - Additional user-facing controls for recording force vs. time graph data, including:
-    - Pausing/resuming live updation.
+  - Pausing/resuming live updation of the graph.
-    - Restarting data recording.
+  - Restarting data recording/clearing the graph.
 - Data export to CSV/Excel formats.

 ## Graphical User Interface (GUI)